4.10. Advanced Radiographic Capability (ARC)

 • Pulse compression in the NIF Target Bay and final focusing optics.

-The HCAFE uses short pulse optical parametric amplifier technology to meet the high temporal contrast requirement of 80 dB for t < -200 ps before the main pulse (70 dB at TCC).
-The dual amplifiers on the ARC Dual Regen Table and split beam injection produce two beamlets that can be independently timed (0–20 ns currently) and pointed (0–1 mm currently) to a target.
-Pointing between the B353 and B354 pair of beamlets is currently ± 50 mm.
+The HCAFE uses short-pulse optical parametric amplifier technology3 to meet the high temporal contrast requirement of 80 dB for t < -200 ps before the main pulse (70 dB at TCC).
+The dual amplifiers on the ARC Dual Regen Table and split beam injection produce two beamlets that can be independently timed (0–30 ns currently), pointed (0–1 mm currently) to a target, and configured for compressed pulse duration.
+The B353 and B354 beamlet pairs can be independently pointed within the ARC focal spot volume (±50, ±50, +10/-45) mm and B353 can be delayed up to 3.6 ns after B354.
 The short-pulse output of the compressor is diagnosed using the ARC Diagnostic Table (ADT) during system shots.
-The ADT is capable of measuring key short-pulse laser performance metrics (near-field and far-field intensity patterns, pre-pulse levels, spectrum and energy in the compressed pulse, etc.) on system shots.
-The measured focal spot performance goal for a 1.5 kJ beamlet with 30 ps FWHM Gaussian pulse is 50% of the energy with ≥1017 W/cm2 irradiance and contained in 150 µm spot size.
+The ADT is capable of measuring key short-pulse laser performance metrics (near-field and far-field intensity patterns, pre-pulse levels, spectrum, and energy in the compressed pulse, etc.) on system shots.
+The measured focal spot performance goal for a 1.5-kJ beamlet with 30 ps FWHM Gaussian pulse is 50 percent of the energy with ≥1017 W/cm2 irradiance and contained in 150-µm spot size.

-Currently, ARC is commissioned at 30 ps pulses and 1 kJ per beamlet.
-As ARC optics are upgraded and laser performance optimized, the maximum energy will increase to 1.5 kJ at 30 ps pulse length.
+Currently, ARC is commissioned at 4 pulse widths, each having a different beamlet energy limit: 1kJ@38 ps, 0.9 kJ@30 ps, 0.6 kJ@10 ps, and 0.25 kJ@~1 ps.
+As ARC optics are upgraded and laser performance optimized, the maximum energy will increase to 1.5 kJ at 30-ps pulse length.
 As new user requirements are developed for future missions, ARC will be commissioned at different operational parameters (pulse length, beamlet timing and pointing, etc.).

-Figure 4-14.
-Advanced Radiographic Capability (ARC) system in the NIF Target bay.
+Figure 4-19.
+The Advanced Radiographic Capability (ARC) system in the NIF Target Bay.
 The ARC beamlets (shown in red) enter the chamber from ports near the chamber’s equator.